-The Pension Protection Act of 2006 allows you, if you are an eligible retired or disabled public safety officer (see box 1), to exclude from your income, payments made from an eligible retirement plan that are used to pay premiums for accident, health, or long-term care insurance up to $3,000 per year.
+The Pension Protection Act of 2006 allows you, if you are an eligible retired or disabled public safety officer (see Note below), to exclude from your income, payments made from an eligible retirement plan that are used to pay premiums for accident, health, or long-term care insurance up to $3,000 per year.

 In accordance with Internal Revenue Service (IRS) instructions, the exclusion from income is not reflected in box 2a of your Form 1099-R. Instructions on where to deduct this amount from income and how to note it on your 1040 can be found in IRS Publication 575 Pension and Annuity Income.

 HELPS Information flyer (pdf)

 Definition of “public safety officers” under the terms of the PPA